maelh/radio-frequency-prototype-boards/README.md

 ## Original work (ExpressPCB only)

-[MegawattKS](https://www.youtube.com/@MegawattKS) presents an accessible [radio design course on YouTube](https://www.youtube.com/watch?v=r_p7AHsSOdw&list=PL9Ox3wpnB0kqekAyz6blg4YdvoEMoJNJY), with an accompanying site detailing how to [prototype RF circuits](https://ecefiles.org/rf-circuit-prototyping/).
+[MegawattKS](https://www.youtube.com/@MegawattKS) gives an accessible [radio design lecture on YouTube](https://www.youtube.com/watch?v=r_p7AHsSOdw&list=PL9Ox3wpnB0kqekAyz6blg4YdvoEMoJNJY), with an accompanying site detailing how to [prototype RF circuits](https://ecefiles.org/rf-circuit-prototyping/).
 It's quite a useful course for getting hands on experience and a non-math heavy intuition, using (comparatively) affordable tools, such as the [NanoVNA and the TinySA for radio design](https://www.youtube.com/watch?v=B7DFOq9rM_M&list=PL9Ox3wpnB0koBGofotI4xS8R0ct0FeYfv).

 When you don't happen to have access to the very expensive RF equipment of a university laboratory, this course is ideal, as it was designed to measure and characterize the built RF circuits with the NanoVNA and TinySA in mind.
 (Tools which are widely used in DIY/amateur communities, and accordingly have lots of documentation and tutorial videos available online.)